Lyon, Barcelona, Chelsea, Bayern win Women's Champions League quarter-final first legs

 Article summary

-Wendie Renard scored late at Paris and Pernille Harder struck against Chelsea: see what happened as the quarter-finals began.
+Wendie Renard scored late at Paris and Pernille Harder struck against Wolfsburg: see what happened as the quarter-finals began.

 Article top media content